maargenton/go-testpredicate/README.md

 `bdd.T.SyncTest()` invokes `synctest.Test()` from within a leaf BDD context, to run test code in a synctest bubble in which time and synchronization works differently.
+This helper is only available when building with Go 1.25 or later.
 Note that it passes out a standard `*testing.T` to the provided function, as no further nesting is allowed inside the synctest bubble; this is a limitation imposed by the synctest package.

 ### Usage